bushbass/portfolito-and-blog/src/projects/shelly-snacks.md

 hosting: "Codesandbox.io"
 ---

-E-commerce site.
-React, React-Router, React-Context
+A single page E-commerce site using React, React-Router, React-Context.
+All CSS and logic is built from scratch.